Patrick O’Brian

 This novel is perhaps the most picaresque of all; there are incidents that seem to be there only to explain the workings of a ship, one after another, told in neutral or even mildly comic emotional tone, while the reader who is carried along by the profoundly strong emotional investment of 18 previous novels is waiting for the emotional backlash of Diana’s death.
 Then there is the introduction of Stephen’s new love, who seems designed to be perfect for him.
 A little too designed, too perfect.
 She is so accomodating she is bloodless, a robotic lady scientist, and I find myself wanting Diana to waltz in, throw her hat on the table, and say, “Dammit, Maturin, you cannot expect to be quit of me merely because I am dead!”

 Bonden’s death is another shock, with little after-effect other than one intense moment.
+Bonden frankly deserved better; if he had to die, there should have been emotional consequences, as shown so beautifully in earlier books.
 Meanwhile, the name Geoghegan is used again; is this an oversight, perhaps, as Williamson’s forearm (blown off while fighting pirates, then never referred to again through two books) seems to be, or is this a relation of the boy?
 (A word of explanation—a remembrance of the name—might have taken care of that question.)
-In rereading, I always intend to stop at the last page of the 18th, whose ending really felt like an ending to the previous books’ arc.
-But when I get there, I hunger for more news of Jack and Stephen, so I read bits of the following books.
+In rereading, I’ve found that I want to stop on the last page of the 18th, which seems to function as a beautiful resolution to the entire roman fleuve.

 Hull Down on the Horizon

-Does everyone who tries them like these books?
+Are these books for every reader?
 The whirls and eddies of side reflections—how the young were trained, what happens to sexual and emotional development during long enforced separations, how language evolved and who understood what from given words—seem to belong to the reader who likes, if not Proustian pacing, a much more flexible structure.
 For me, O’Brian’s mastery is displayed in his ability to braid the various story-threads into a whole bounded superficially by Napoleon’s reign.
 No one’s life is neatly resolved; the problems, and how they are addressed, alter as the characters age.

 The pacing in O’Brian follows the ebb and flow of the sea.
 Some chapters race, others are contemplative.
 O’Brian frequently takes side-jaunts.
 Many are Stephen’s scientific expeditions, most of which give time to focus on character development as well.
-But my favorites are the humorous incidents, so like Jane Austen, that crop up even in the most tension-fraught sequences, such as Jack’s retelling of his acting Ophelia in a shipboard production of Hamlet.
+But my favorites are the humorous incidents, so like Jane Austen, that crop up even in the most tension-fraught sequences, such as Jack’s retelling of his acting Ophelia in a shipboard production of Hamlet, in the middle of a ship chase.
 This is not even remotely the Hamlet that Elizabethan audiences saw.
-Here was this tense chase going on, the ship being fired upon, and I was laughing out loud.
 In another book, three characters discourse on the theory of novel writing while traversing dangerous territory in the Australian outback.

-O’Brian is thoroughly grounded in his period detail and he does not coddle the reader.
+O’Brian does not coddle the reader.
 Stephen’s private wish, on his first tour of the Sophie, to see Castlereagh dangling from one crosstree and Fitzgibbon from the other assumes that the reader is going to be aware of Castlereagh’s position in the government—and of Lord Edward Fitzgerald’s role in the ill-fated Irish Rebellion.

 Stephen would also have been by when Lord Edward married le duc d’Orleans’ bastard daughter.
 One who knows something of the Fitzgeralds’ remarkable family—related, by cruel fate, to a goodly part of the English Government, which makes Lord Edward’s betrayal and dismal death the more painful—and their c’est la vie attitude toward bastardy would understand something of Stephen’s upbringing.
 These ardent spirits, so fired by inspiration before the Revolution turned bloody-minded in earnest, sailed back to Ireland and met, in ’97-8, pretty much the same fate that so many visionaries—including Olympe de Gouges—suffered in Paris during the Terror Years.